Bobbie Gentry: 1967: Debut

-Gentry recorded a demo at Whitney Recording Studio in Glendale, California, in February and March 1967.
+Gentry recorded a demonstration tape at Whitney Recording Studio in Glendale, California, in February and March 1967.
 Her sole ambition originally was to write songs to sell to other artists, telling The Washington Post that she only sang on the recording of "Ode to Billie Joe" that she took to Capitol because it was cheaper than hiring someone to sing it.

-Gentry signed with Capitol Records on June 23, 1967, where staff producer Kelly Gordon would produce Ode to Billie Joe as his first full-length album for the label.
-But it was "Mississippi Delta," intended as the A-side of her first single, that initially got Gentry signed.
+Gentry signed with Capitol Records on June 23, 1967, where staff producer Kelly Gordon produced Ode to Billie Joe as his first full-length album for the label, but "Mississippi Delta", intended as the A-side of her first single, initially got Gentry signed.
 Her original demo of "Mississippi Delta" was the version issued, but "Ode to Billie Joe" acquired a string arrangement by Jimmie Haskell, dubbed onto the original recording at Capitol.
 The day after the string session, Capitol's A&R team decided to make "Ode to Billie Joe" the A-side.
 The single was released on July 10, 1967.
-It would spend four weeks at number one on the Billboard Hot 100 and, on the year-end chart, place number three.
-The single reached number eight on the Billboard Black Singles chart and number 13 on the UK Top 40.
+It spent four weeks at number one on the Billboard Hot 100, and on the year-end chart, placed number three.
+The single reached number eight on the Billboard Black Singles chart and number 13 on the UK top 40.
 It sold more than 3,000,000 copies worldwide.
-In 2001, Rolling Stone magazine listed "Ode to Billie Joe" among the 500 Greatest Songs of All Time.
+In 2001, Rolling Stone listed "Ode to Billie Joe" among the 500 Greatest Songs of All Time.

 Following the single's success, the producers quickly assembled the rest of the album from the 12 demos Gentry had recorded, completing overdubs in a matter of days.
-The result was a unique combination of blues, folk, and jazz elements that rounded out Gentry's recollections of her home, coming across more as a concept album than a hastily assembled collection of songs.
-Capitol pre-ordered 500,000 copies—the largest pressing of a debut album in the label's prior history.
+The result was a combination of blues, folk, and jazz elements that rounded out Gentry's recollections of her home, coming across more as a concept album than a hastily assembled collection of songs.
+Capitol preordered 500,000 copies—the largest pressing of a debut album in the label's prior history.
 The album hit stores within a month of pressing, on August 21.
 Ode to Billie Joe replaced the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band at the top of the Billboard 200 and reached No. 5 on the Billboard Black Albums chart.
+Pepper's Lonely Hearts Club Band at the top of the Billboard 200 and reached number five on the Billboard Black Albums chart.
 Gentry won three Grammy Awards in 1967, including Best New Artist and Best Female Pop Vocal Performance.
 She was also named the Academy of Country Music's Most Promising Female Vocalist.